professor-farnsworth-git/TryHackMe-Walkthroughs/Rooms/Just-SSH/Walkthrough.md

 2. **Gain Initial Foothold**

-Use the newly found credentials to gain access to the target and retrieve the user flag:
+Use the newly found credentials to gain access to the target and retrieve the user flag.

 Commands:
 ```bash